-Stofer's doctoral work ultimately brought her interests in research, education and communication together and set up her long-term research agenda at the University of Florida.
+In 2013, Stofer obtained her Ph.D. from Oregon State University, studying science education.
+Her doctoral work ultimately brought her interests in research, education and communication together and set up her long-term research agenda at the University of Florida.

 Awards & Honors

 2015-16 eXtension Citizen Science Fellow

 2014 Faculty Fellowship Summer Institute in Israel

 2014 Jhumki Basu Equity Scholars Award, National Association for Research in Science Teaching